 Typical Session Schedule

 As noted in the table, there is a difference between a “session” and a “meeting.”
 These terms are used to distinguish between physical gatherings and periods of teaching at each gathering.
 A “session” occurs whenever a class gathers together in a given week.
 A “meeting” is simply a subset of a session, and therefore might occur more frequently in any given semester than sessions.
 For example, a 3-credit class that gathers every Monday night for a “session” may be divided up into two 75-minute lectures (“two meetings”) with a small break in between, or into three 50 minute lectures (“three meetings”) with two small breaks in between.

-However, the College provisionally accepts CLEP testing for some JWC courses (listed below), requiring (a) a minimum of a 60 score, and (b) approval from the Program Director in which the credits are issued.
-Final decisions on testing out of JWC courses are made by the Vice President of Academic Affairs.
+However, the College accepts CLEP testing for a limited number of JWC courses (listed below), providing that (a) the student achieves a minimum score of 60; and that (b) the appropriate Program Director approves.
+Final decisions on JWC course credit through examination are made by the Chief Academic Officer.

 Matriculating students must complete degree requirements within seven (7) years of initial matriculation.
-After seven years, such students may become subject to the degree/diploma requirements that are then current.
-As a rule, students may not apply coursework completed more than ten (10) years earlier toward degree or diploma requirements; however, individual students may seek a waiver to this policy from the Registrar.
+After seven (7) years, such students may become subject to the degree/diploma requirements that are then current.
+As a rule, students may not apply coursework completed more than ten (10) years earlier toward degree or diploma requirements.
+Any exceptions must be requested in writing and approved by the Chief Academic Officer.

 Matriculating students who had previously completed John Witherspoon coursework as a non-matriculating student may apply no more than sixteen (16) such credits toward their degree requirements.

 No less than twenty-five percent (25%) of coursework required for the diploma, the associate’s degree or the bachelor’s degree must be completed in residence at John Witherspoon College.